phone holder

-The Internet is the lifeblood of digital communication, but also a platform for fraud and other criminal activity.
-Viseca tells you the threats you face and how you can protect yourself.
+The Internet is the lifeblood of digital communication, but it is also a platform for fraud and other criminal activities.
+Viseca tells you the dangers you face and how you can protect yourself.

 Phishing e-mails

-Organised fraudsters regularly send phishing e-mails to gain unauthorised access to your card details.
-You will be warned, for instance, that your login details or account information are no longer secure.
-You are then asked to confirm your details by clicking on a link or on an attached form.
-In this way, the fraudsters gain full access to your details.
+Organised scammers regularly send phishing e-mails to gain unauthorised access to your card details.
+You will be notified, for example, that your access details or account information are no longer secure.
+You will then be asked to confirm your data by clicking on a link or filling in an attached form.
+E-mails like this are usually attempts to commit fraud.

 • Do not respond to any e-mail that seems suspicious to you.

-• Do not open any attachments and do not click on any links from unknown senders.
+• Do not open any attachments or click on any links from unfamiliar senders.

-• Secure access to your router with an individual password.
-Encryption affords additional protection.
+• Secure access to your router with a unique password.
+Encryption provides additional protection.
 The most secure method is Wi-Fi Protected Access (at least WPA2 or WPA3).

 • Always type the URL www.viseca.ch directly into your browser.
 Our pages are encrypted and bear a Viseca certificate.
-The “https” at the beginning of the URL and the padlock in the browser indicate that the website is encrypted.
+The “https” at the beginning of the URL and the padlock in the browser address bar indicate that a webpage is encrypted.

-• If you have disclosed your card details, please contact us immediately to have your credit card blocked: +41 58 958 83 83 (24-hour service).
-You will not be charged for the replacement card.
+• Check your card statements carefully.
+If you have divulged your card details, please contact us immediately to block your credit card: +41 58 958 83 83 (24-hour service).
+You will not be charged a card replacement fee.

 • Please forward suspicious e-mails to internetsecurity@viseca.ch.